Germany's lessons from Afghanistan: Bundestag takes stock – DW – 01/30/2025

 Germany's lessons from Afghanistan: Bundestag takes stockJanuary 30, 2025

-"Just as we failed in Afghanistan, we must never fail again," said Schahina Gambir, a 23-year-old Green Party parliamentarian.
+"We must never fail again the way we failed in Afghanistan," said Schahina Gambir, a 23-year-old Green Party parliamentarian.

 She was on the Enquete Commission, which for two and a half years scrutinized the ultimately unsuccessful international mission in Afghanistan that operated from 2001 to 2021.
-The commission's final report is now available, and the Bundestag will debate its political implications.
+The commission's final report is now available, and the Bundestag is set to debate its political implications.

 From the perspective of Gambir, an Afghani woman born in Kabul, who grew up in Germany, the mission had bitter consequences: "The 20-year mission in Afghanistan was the biggest, the most expensive, and the most sacrificial mission in history."